Sz-Tim/isRev/ms/msDraft.md

 (4) no elevational sampling gaps >500m; and
 (5) relatively little anthropogenic disturbance.
 These criteria, adapted from previous studies (@McCain2009; @McCain2010), are required to ensure the accurate description of the naturally occurring pattern (@McCoy1990; @McCoy2002; @McCain2005; @Rahbek2005; @NB2008).
-The common richness patterns, however, differ primarily across the lower portion of the elevational gradient (Fig. 1).
+The common richness patterns, however, differ primarily across the lower portion of the elevational gradient (@NB2008).
 Consequently, violations of the second criterion were allowed when the majority of the unsampled region was at high elevations where declining richness had been demonstrated.